bobbintb/Slackware_Packages/README.md

 ## Update - September 21, 2025
-This repo now uses Github Pages so the URL has changed to https://bobbintb.github.io/Slackware_Packages/builds/
+This repo now uses Github Pages.
+This change was needed to allow larger packages.
+The URL has changed to https://bobbintb.github.io/Slackware_Packages/builds/

 This repository is compatible with `slackpkg+`.